 The most recent HB mark is "HB Quimper" with form and decoration numbers beneath, which was used from 1968-1983.

 Later pieces were made with marks that appeared on original factory pieces when they were reissued through 2004.
-It’s wise to take care and study carefully when identifying and dating Quimper to avoid attributing these pieces to a certain factory or time period incorrectly.
+It’s wise to take care and study carefully when identifying and dating Quimper pottery to avoid attributing these pieces to a certain factory or time period incorrectly.

 Other potters producing similar wares in the area of Quimper included Porquier, Fouillen, and Kéraluc, with the Porquier "AR" and "PB" marks being the most well-known of these.
 The AR mark references the time when the factory was under the direction of Arthur Porquier, and pieces with this mark were not decorated by the respected Quimper artist Alfred Beau.
-Pieces marked PB were decorated by Beau, and these usually sell for good sums today.
+Pieces marked PB were decorated by Beau, and these usually sell for very good sums today.

 There are also a number of other artist's marks that were used in addition to factory marks, and some pieces show the design name as well.

 For more information on Quimper marks and dating, try locating a copy of the out of print book Quimper Pottery: A French Folk Art Faience by Sandra V. Bondhus.
-Kovels’ New Dictonary of Marks also contains a helpful Quimper timeline featuring a number of mark examples in its back-of-the-book reference materials.
+Kovels’ New Dictonary of Marks also contains a helpful Quimper timeline featuring a number of this pottery's many mark examples in its back-of-the-book reference materials.